Data Cleansing – What It Is and How To Use It

 A data cleansing workflow is a structured approach to identifying and correcting errors, inconsistencies, and inaccuracies in data.
 Documenting a data cleansing workflow helps to ensure consistency and reproducibility of results.
 The various steps of a data cleansing workflow include:

-• Data validation techniques to avoid dirty data: Checking data for errors and inconsistencies and removing or correcting invalid data.
+• Data validation to avoid dirty data: Check data for errors/inconsistencies and remove or correct invalid data.

-• Data screening for errors: Identifying data inconsistencies, like missing values or outliers.
+• Data screening for errors: Identify data inconsistencies, like missing values or outliers.

-• Diagnosing data entries: Examining individual data entries to identify and correct errors or inconsistencies.
+• Diagnosing data entries: Examine individual data entries to identify and correct errors/inconsistencies.

-• Developing codes: Creating codes or rules for cleaning and transforming data.
+• Developing codes: Create codes or rules for cleaning and transforming data.

-• Transforming or removing data: Data cleansing and transforming it to make it more accurate and reliable for analysis.
-This can include removing irrelevant data or imputing missing values.4
+• Transforming or removing data: Cleanse and transform data for more accurate and reliable analysis.

 Data cleansing – Validation